tschumann/sandbot/ReadMe.txt

 v0.4.0.1 (18/06/17)
 - [All] Fixed single player not loading (thanks shardthefox200@ModDB)
-- [Linux] Replaced included MetaMod-P for Linux with MetaMod for Linux as MetaMod-P almost always freezes on Ubuntu.
+- [Linux] Replaced included Metamod-P for Linux with Metamod for Linux as Metamod-P almost always freezes on Ubuntu.

 v0.4 (05/03/17)
 - [All] Increased number of allowed waypoints to 2048 (thanks 256 colors).
 - [All] Added bot_count cvar to control how many bots spawn by default (mapname_bot.cfg has been removed).
-- [All] Added MetaMod support.
+- [All] Added Metamod support (thanks The Storm@Bots United).

 v0.3.1 (26/01/17)
 - [All] Bots no longer rejoin when the map changes.